bips-hb/innsight/README.md

 The package `innsight` aims to be as flexible as possible and independent of a specific deep learning package in which the passed network has been learned.
-Basically, a Neural Network of the libraries [`torch`](https://torch.mlverse.org/), [`keras`](https://keras.rstudio.com/) and [`neuralnet`](https://CRAN.R-project.org/package=neuralnet) can be
+Basically, a neural network of the libraries [`torch`](https://torch.mlverse.org/), [`keras`](https://keras.rstudio.com/) and [`neuralnet`](https://CRAN.R-project.org/package=neuralnet) can be